jiaaro/pydub/API.markdown

 ### AudioSegment.from_mono_audiosegments()

-Creates a multi-channel audiosegment out of multiple mono audiosegments.
-All arguments should be the same length (exactly the same, down to the frame count).
+Creates a multi-channel audiosegment out of multiple mono audiosegments (two or more).
+Each mono audiosegment passed in should be exactly the same length, down to the frame count.

 ```python
 from pydub import AudioSegment